-- PNG files and all other image files are larger!
+- PNG and GIF files and all other image files are larger!

-- WebP file formats are supposes to be the new more optimized compress image file types for web.
+- WebP file formats are supposes to be the new more optimized compressed image file types for web.
 However, converting jpeg & png files to WebP is not so straight forward.

 So consider the types of images you use on a website.
 Also, think about serving images from cloud storage platforms.
 This allows the images to parallel load with your self hosted content files.

-Google Page Speed Tester tool checks the website, then displays a list of recommendations.
+Google Page Speed Test tool checks the website, then displays a list of recommendations on what to fix (but not necessarily how to fix it).
 Improve desktop and mobile page speed with the recommendations given.
 Follow the recommendations as much as possible.
 Some recommendations require server level optimization.
 But, do what you can on the content level, especially images and videos.

 Single page websites.

 Google Ad Grant policies states websites must have substantial content.
 Single page websites are just that-single page.
 Google bots want to follow links within your website.
 Single Page Websites cannot be used with Google Ad Grant.

 In particular bots are looking for specific information.
 In the about section state you are a nonprofit organization!
 I have assessed a lot of nonprofit websites.
 It’s amazing at how many don’t have that statement.
 You must have a clearly defined mission statement and what your nonprofit does.
 This leads to the next issue of not enough content on the website.

 Make sure your nonprofit is transparent about it’s location, who it serves, and the people it serves.
 If people land on your website and cannot immediately determine this information, maybe it’s time for a rewrite of content.

 About section does not have required nonprofit statements.